mrbooshehri/my_devops-journey/docker/README.md

 ```
 **Note:** This action only available via manager nodes.

-To check runnig services run the following command:
+To check running services run the following command:
 ```bash
 docker service ls
 ```